timotheenivalis/RSB-R-Stats-Biology/README.md

 Second year of the workshop series on biological statistics in R at RSB, ANU.
 To receive all announcements and get help from other R-Staters drop me an [email](mailto:timotheebonnetc@gmail.com) and I will add you to the workshop Slack.

-The material from the early-2018 series is at [https://github.com/timotheenivalis/Rcode-Stats-Bubbles](https://github.com/timotheenivalis/Rcode-Stats-Bubbles).

 Topics covered so far this year (2018-2019):
 * [Install R and R-Studio](https://timotheenivalis.github.io/RSB-R-Stats-Biology/00.Install)